 We undertake no obligation to publicly update any forward-looking statements after the date of this Annual Report, whether as a result of new information, future events or otherwise.
 The reader should not unduly rely on our forward-looking statements.
-The reader is advised, however, to consult any future disclosures Data I/O makes on related subjects in our 10-Q, 8-K and 10-K reports to the SEC and press releases.
-Also, note that Data I/O provides the following cautionary discussion of risks, uncertainties and possible inaccurate assumptions relevant to our business.
-These are factors that we think could cause Data I/O's actual results to differ materially from expected and historical results.
-Other factors besides those listed here could also adversely affect Data I/O. This discussion is permitted by the Private Securities Litigation Reform Act of 1995.
+The reader is advised, however, to consult any future disclosures we make on related subjects in our 10-Q, 8-K and 10-K reports to the SEC and press releases.
+Also, note that we provide the following cautionary discussion of risks, uncertainties and possible inaccurate assumptions relevant to our business.
+These are factors that we think could cause our actual results to differ materially from expected and historical results.
+Other factors besides those listed here could also adversely affect us.
+This discussion is permitted by the Private Securities Litigation Reform Act of 1995.